spencertollefson/spencertollefson.com-website/posts/005-lebron-james-nlp.md

 ## Conclusion

  It was fun to get my hands on some of the reddit data I frequently read myself.
 While I initially dove into this project thinking that NLP techniques would be simple to apply, I found that was not the case!
 It took some wrangling, munging, cursing, exasperated hand waving, and clever techniques to eventually get the text data into a format that played nicely with NLP.
-Even then, tweaking with different *stop words*, stemming techniques, and the number of LDA topics was a difficult process that often resulted in partially but not fully satisfying results.
+Even then, tweaking different *stop words*, stemming techniques, and the number of LDA topics was a time consuming process that often resulted in partially but not fully satisfying results.

  In the future I would like to improve upon some of the aforementioned technicalities in implementing NLP techniques with topic modeling.
 Additionally, limiting my data to longer comments would likely reduce the number of jokes and increase the ratio of insightful comments.
 My heuristic of choosing posts with "LeBron" in the title isn't entirely representative of how the r/nba community feels about LeBron, and it would behoove the generalization value of my models to look at all r/nba posts - not LeBron only ones - and then focus on comments referencing LeBron.